 Additional Cider Making Notes:

 I do not suggest raising the original gravity too much as the higher alcohol level will require longer aging to mellow out the flavor of the hard cider.
-If you choose to raise the original gravity of the cider, consider using a frozen apple juice concentrate to add both sugar and flavor.
+If you choose to raise the original gravity of the juice, consider using a frozen apple juice concentrate to add both sugar and flavor.

 Once you have a fermented cider that has finished dry you will be ready for flavor and back sweetening if desired.
 Additional details on back sweetening cider can be found here.